across the world

 Machine learning can help improve the supply chain by reducing forecasting errors.
 This makes the ordering process more precise and keeps inventory lean, by invoking just-in-time inventory.
 Automating inventory using machine learning can increase inventory turns by 25%.

 Assisted machine learning, still involves a human, and can increase individuals production versus actually eliminating jobs.
-For example, a quality control process can be increased by only focusing on output that yields a certain percentage of quality.
-The worker only needs to inspect these items to see if they can be used or not.
+For example, you can increase quality control process by only focusing on output that yields a certain percentage of quality.
+The worker only needs to inspect these items to see if they can be use it or not.

 Manually doing quotes, pricing, and proposals is no less than a disadvantage for sales in any business as more often, who provides the first quote generally closes the deal.